edev/sira/installation.md

 ## Automatic installation (recommended)

 For each managed node:
-1. Choose an account on the managed node to use for setting up Sira.
-This account must be accessible via SSH, and if you wish to use the installer, it must be a sudoer.
-For the purposes of this guide, we will call this the **administrative user**.
 1. Create the Sira user on the managed node.
 Since different distributions handle account creation slightly differently, the installer does not automate this, and we do not provide instructions here.
-This user needs no special permissions or configuration of any kind: the more barebones the account, the better.
+This user needs no special permissions or configuration of any kind: the more bare-bones the account, the better.
 Do not configure key-based SSH login, as you will do this later.

     The Sira user should be a separate account used only for Sira, for two reasons.
 First, this is best practice in general.
-Second, the installer will install a sudoers rule granting this account passwordless sudo access to `sira-client` and nothing else; if you try to use an existing administrative account, the installer will lock this account out of sudo!
+Second, the installer will install a sudoers rule granting this account password-less sudo access to `sira-client` and nothing else; if you try to use an existing admin account, the installer will lock this account out of sudo!
 (You could then hypothetically fix this with Sira, if you were sufficiently determined.)

-    If you need even tighter security, you are free to use different user names for different managed nodes, as long as you configure them in your control user's `~/.ssh/config` file.
+    If you need even tighter security, you are free to use different user names for different managed nodes, as long as you configure them in your control node user's `~/.ssh/config` file.
 This should work fine with the installer.
-You are also free to use different login SSH keys for each managed user, but the installer does not support this.
-Sira does not support using different manifest and action keys for each account.
+You are also free to use different login SSH keys for each managed node, but the installer does not support this.
+Sira does not support using different manifest and action keys for each managed node.
-1. As the control user (on the control node), run:
+1. As the control node user, run:

     ```
-    $ sira-install <sira-user> <administrative-user>@<managed-node>
+    $ sira-install <sira-user> <managed-node-admin>@<managed-node>
     ```

     If you need to set other options, such as port number or identity file, you will need to set them through `~/.ssh/config`.
 Because various OpenSSH utilities use different formats for specifying these options, `sira-install` does not accept options to pass through.